Hornbill-Docs/hdoc-library/hdoc-library/configuration/intelligent-capture/field-conditions.md

 <img src="/_books/hdoc-library/images/field-override-flags.png" >

-List of conditions is evaluated in the order of apprence one by one and it stops on first condition evaluated as true.
+The list of conditions is evaluated in the order of appearance, one by one, and it stops at the first condition that is evaluated as true.

 ### Condition construction

 <img src="/_books/hdoc-library/images/field-flags-condition.png" >

-To create condition you need to define 3 options:
+To create a condition, you need to define three options:
-* "Name" - will be present on the list in "Override flags" section
+1. "Name" - This will be present on the list in the "Override Flags" section.
-* "Set Flags To" - here is definition of flags and how it would be set when condition is true
+2. "Set Flags To" - Here, you define the flags and how they will be set when the condition is true.
-* "If The Following Is True" - this is the place where you define condition (could be more than one)
+3. "If The Following Is True" - This is where you define the condition, which can include more than one criterion.

 ### "If The Following Is True" section

-This is the section where you actually define your condition.
-It's split on three parts.
-* first is field you want to evaulate
+This is the section where you define your condition.
+It is divided into three parts: the first is the field you want to evaluate, the second is the comparison operator, and the third is the actual value you want to use with the operator.
-* second is comparision operator
-* third is actual value you want to use with operator

-For example, on screenshot below you can see that if field is equal to value "yes" then is evaluated as true.
+For instance, in the screenshot below, if the field value is "yes," it will be evaluated as true.

 ### Comparision operators